 - It is very important at this stage that you do not positively reinforce any unwanted behaviours

-- if the new pet looks frightened or wishes to retreat, let them.
+- If the new pet looks overwhelmed or wishes to retreat, let them.
 You do not want to force the interaction

 If you or unsure what positive play between dogs looks like, or are uncomfortable with introducing your new pet yourself, please contact your local Greencross Vets.

 Introductions with cats